matematikk-mooc/frontend/README.md

 ## Image paths

-The CSS files have URL references to bitmaps which are replaced during build time using grunt-text-replace.
-To change the URL for the production server, modify the following line in Gruntfile.js
+The CSS files have URL references to bitmaps which are replaced at build time using grunt-text-replace.
+To change the URL for the production server, modify the following section in Gruntfile.js

 ```
     replacements: [{